ultimatemember/ultimatemember/readme.txt

     (it makes the same for {site_url}/user and {site_url}/user/{user_slug} )
   - Fixed security issue on registration form submission when username or email have conditional logic
   - Fixed RTL styles issues on user profile and account pages
+  - Fixed upload profile/cover photos at the profile page, don't apply until the crop finished
+  - Fixed alphabetical field validation for cyrillic and not UTF-8 symbols
+  - Localized um-raty.js library

 = 2.0.56: August 21, 2019 =